CAM-LOCK® ATTACHMENT SYSTEM

 OverDesigned Hooks: Why?

-Just like with the track (above), we designed our own hooks with one thing in mind: to be the strongest yet lightest available.
+Just like with the track, we designed our own hooks with one thing in mind: to be the strongest yet lightest available.
 They are bar none the strongest hooks on the market.
 The channeled design, where the hook meets the track, adds an unsurpassed margin of strength right where most hooks fail.
 A nylon liner is inserted on the inside of the aluminum hooks to protect the rack finish so we combine the strength of aluminum with the smoothness of nylon.

 The essence of the Arkel Cam-Lock® attachment system lies in the twin mirror cams that firmly grip on the rack tubing when the handle is released.
-Because of the opposing force of the cams that rotate in opposite directions, the pannier is locked in place and cannot move forward nor backward.
-Moreover, the geometry of the rotating cams relative to the aluminum hook portion is such that the same incredible retaining strength is achieved within the full range of rack tubing, thereby eliminating the need for any spacers or shims.
-And to ensure the absolute firmest grip of the cam to the rack tubing, a softer TPU (thermoplastic polyurethane) is incorporated into the cams at the rack tubing contact point.
+Because of the opposing force of the cams that rotate in opposite directions, the pannier is locked in place and cannot move forward or backward.
+Moreover, the geometry of the rotating cams relative to the aluminum hook portion is such that the same incredible retaining strength is achieved within the full range of rack tubing, therefore eliminating the need for any spacers or shims.
+And to ensure the firmest grip of the cam to the rack tubing, a softer TPU (thermoplastic polyurethane) is incorporated into the cams at the rack tubing contact point.
 Finally, the cam surface has a concave shape that further confines the rack tubing so that no movement is possible.
 As for the cams themselves, they are made of a special blend of nylon, the type that snowboard bindings are made of.
 So you can ride in the cold of Siberian winters just as well as in the heat of Death Valley.
 As for the sealed spring that actuates the cams, stainless steel, of course.